ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 Proposed Change Specification
 -----------------------------

 The proposed change aims to distinguish between genuinely (or directly) unused bindings and transitively (or indirectly) unused bindings.
-While the warnings for directly unused bindings remain unchanged, the warnings for indirectly unused bindings will now be controlled by a new flag, ``-freport-indirectly-unused-bindings``.
+While the warnings for directly unused bindings remain unchanged, the warnings for indirectly unused bindings will now be controlled by a new flag, ``-freport-indirectly-unused-bindings``, which is enabled by default.

 **Criteria for Transitively Unused Bindings:**